rust-lang/rustc-dev-guide/src/hir-typeck/eager-inference.md

 # Eager Type Inference

-There are places during compilation where we need to depend on the current state of inference.
-This means we need to establish the type of a {term, item, etc, figure out exact wording in review} earlier than we otherwise would.
+There are places during type checking where we need to depend on the "current state of inference."
+This means we need to establish the type of a term earlier than we otherwise would, making it _eager_ inference.

 Depending on the Current State of Inference means _we pay attention to the set of constraints we currently have_ even if we've not finished finding all constraints yet.
 See: ["Current State of Inference"](#current-state-of-inference).